 Cost of living

-Like many countries, the United Kingdom is currently affected by inflationary pressures which have impacted the cost of living.
+Like many countries, Scotland and the wider UK continues to be affected by inflationary pressures which have impacted the cost of living.

-The University and the Students’ Association cannot solve the current economic crisis, but there are steps we can take as institutions, and as one community, to provide practical support, targeted financial help, and information where it is most needed.
+The University and the Students’ Association cannot solve the current economic crisis, but there are steps we have taken as institutions, and as one community, to provide practical support, targeted financial help, and information where it is most needed.

-Below provides information on the range of support available from the University, as well as advice and help on offer in these difficult times.
+Listed below is a range of information on the support available from the University, as well as advice and help on offer in these difficult times.

 Suggestions and feedback

-Please share your ideas on what the University can do to address the cost of living crisis for members of our community.
+Please share your ideas on what the University can do to help members of our community affected by cost of living challenges.

-We welcome your feedback and ideas on how we can work together for our community during these difficult times.
+We welcome your feedback and ideas on how we can work together to ensure everyone receives the support they need.

 Financial support